← All workflows

 • Citation Details

-Separate citation information including author(s), title, journal, volume, and year if not embedded in the article
+Separate citation information including author(s), title, journal, volume, and year if not included in the article file

 .pdf, .docx, .txt